 inspire

-I asked him if he sometime take a sketchbook, stop somewhere and draw.
-He look at me, smile and say never.
+I asked him if he ever carries a sketchbook, sits down somewhere, and sketches regularly.
+He smiled and said, never.

-One of my friend, Adrien Wira loves furniture design.
-He keeps a booknote beside his bed.
-Whenever an idea pop out from his mind, even at night, he wakes up to take a quick note, and go back to sleep.
-Your ideas are precious do not let yourself forget them.
+One of my friends, Adrien Wira, loves furniture design.
+He keeps a notebook by his bed and wakes up whenever an idea pops into his head—takes a quick note, and goes back to sleep.
+Ideas are precious; don’t let them slip away.

 TIP 2 | Draw with energy